Emergent weight morphologies in deep neural networks: Introduction

 \section{Introduction}

 Artificial intelligence is the imitation of human cognitive function by a computer.
 Recent breakthroughs in this field relied on the ability to train deep neural networks~\cite{hinton2006reducing} on large sets of data.
 These advances led to leaps in computer vision~\cite{voulodimos2018deep, szeliski2022computer}, natural language processing~\cite{goldberg2016primer,vaswani2017attention}, protein design~\cite{jumper2021highly,wang2018computational,omar2023protein} and others.
-In the simplest case, deep neural networks have a layered structure in which fundamental units, called neurons, are connected to neurons of neighbouring layers.
+In the simplest case, deep neural networks have a layered structure in which functional units, called neurons, are connected to neurons of neighbouring layers.
 The strengths of these connections are encoded in weights, which are determined by minimizing a cost function during training.

-Large neural networks have the surprising capability of making generalizable predictions despite operating in an overparametrized regime.
-The surprising effectiveness of deep neural networks has been explained by theoretical work based for example on analogies to information compression~\cite{shwartz2017opening, tishby2015deep}, energy landscapes in disordered systems~\cite{choromanska2015loss, geiger2019jamming,krauth1988roles,baity2018comparing}, renormalization group theory~\cite{mehta2014exact}, and statistical physics~\cite{geiger2021landscape,mezard2009constraint, geiger2020scaling}.
+Large neural networks have the capability of making generalizable predictions despite operating in an overparameterised regime~\cite{zhang2021understanding}.
+The effectiveness of deep neural networks has been explained by theoretical work based, for example, on analogies to information compression~\cite{shwartz2017opening, tishby2015deep}, energy landscapes in disordered systems~\cite{choromanska2015loss, geiger2019jamming,krauth1988roles,baity2018comparing, geiger2019jamming}, and statistical physics~\cite{geiger2021landscape,mezard2009constraint, geiger2020scaling,goldt2020modeling,d2020double,mehta2014exact,carleo2019machine}.
+In light of the potential security risks of artificial intelligence~\cite{bender2021dangers,bentley2018should,bommasani2021opportunities}, the increasing capabilities of deep neural networks have raised the question of whether they can exhibit behaviour that does not originate from the training data.
+In the terminology of physics, this behaviour of deep neural networks is reminiscent of emergent phenomena, in which large-scale properties of complex systems go beyond the properties of the interactions between their components~\cite{schmelzer2013thermodynamics, anderson1972more}.